-To get the most out of the course we recommend familiarizing yourself with the manual ahead of time.
+To get the most out of the course we recommend familiarizing yourself with the OWES manual ahead of time.
 The manuals are available online for download at https://www.ontario.ca/page/wetlands-evaluation.
-You will receive one printed copy of the manual at the course (your choice of Southern or Northern, as ordered by June 12).
+You will receive one printed copy of the manual at the course (your choice of Southern or Northern, as ordered during registration).

-You are responsible for arranging all other meals and snacks yourself.
-The accommodations at Chancellor’s House are apartment style with kitchenettes (bring your own dishes, cookware, small appliances).
-There is a No Frills and a Sobey’s very close to campus should you wish to purchase groceries and prepare your own meals.
+You are responsible for arranging some meals and snacks yourself.
+The accommodations at Chancellor’s House are apartment style with kitchenettes (if you wish to cook, you should bring your own dishes, cookware, small appliances).
+There is a No Frills and a Sobey’s very close to campus should you wish to purchase groceries and prepare your own meals/snacks.

-We have included a map with a few grocery stores, coffee shops and fast food restaurants nearest the campus, but there are several nice restaurants around town – the Nipissing U staff can provide recommendations for dining out.
+There are grocery stores, coffee shops and fast food restaurants near the campus, plus there are several nice restaurants around town – the Nipissing U staff can provide recommendations for dining out.

-A block of rooms has been reserved at Nipissing University (Chancellor’s House).
+A block of rooms has been reserved in “Chancellor’s House” on the Nipissing University Campus.
 The accommodations are apartment style, with four single bedrooms (each can be locked for storing valuables), 2 bathrooms, and a common area (lounge/kitchenette) per suite.

-The kitchenettes are equipped with a fridge and range, but you must bring your own cookware, dishes, and small appliances (toaster, kettle, etc.).
+The kitchenettes are equipped with a fridge and range, but if you wish to cook, you must bring your own cookware, dishes, and small appliances (toaster, kettle, etc.).

 Classes will take place in the classroom on the ground floor of Chancellor’s House, with the exception of the GIS lab components.
 Directions will be given in class to the GIS lab on the main campus.
 Parking passes will be made available for parking on the main campus for the GIS components of the course.

 You are responsible for your own transportation to and from Nipissing University.
-Directions to the university are available on their website at: http://www.nipissingu.ca/about-us/our-communities/north-bay/Pages/directions.aspx.
+Learn more about what North Bay has to offer at: https://www.nipissingu.ca/about/north-bay

-Follow the directions to the “Lower Residences” as our accommodations and classroom for the week are both in Chancellor’s House.
+Our accommodations and classroom for the week are both in Chancellor’s House (Lower Residences).
 See the campus map.
 Parking at Chancellor’s House is included with your accommodations.
-Parking on the main campus is not included.

 Bus transportation will be provided to field sites.
-For reasons of liability, transport to field sites using personal vehicles is prohibited.
+For reasons of liability, we are not allowing transportation to field sites using personal vehicles.

 You will be assigned to field groups in class on Monday.
 Maps and directions to field sites are included in the package.